 The desire to accomplish two major goals confronted Lucas Abarca, Special Agent of the CDCR Office of Internal Affairs.
 He wanted to encourage more people to consider CDCR as a law enforcement career and he wanted to improve his advancement opportunities.

-He found answers to both in the Command College.
+He found answers to both in Command College.
 The college is offered in partnership with the Commission of Peace Officer Standards and Training to prepare law enforcement leaders for the challenges of the future.

 Abarca posted to the Command College in the middle of a major assignment at the Office of Peace Officer Selection (OPOS) as he worked on a project to improve recruitment and retention of Correctional Officers.